-(2) if he will make a statement on the outcome of the Working Group meeting of EU member states held on 24 September to discuss the setting of maximum permitted levels for nutrients in food supplements and fortified foods;
+(2) if he will make a statement on his planned future actions in relation to the setting of maximum permitted levels for vitamins and minerals in food supplements;

-(4) if he will make a statement on the anticipated timetable for the setting of maximum permitted levels for nutrients in food supplements;
+(3) if he will make a statement on progress in achieving his objectives for the setting of maximum permitted levels for nutrients in food supplements;